Jingo-Finance/docs/docs/concepts/protocol/oracle.md

 ### Optimism

 On Optimism, every transaction is confirmed as an individual block.
 The `block.timestamp` of these blocks, however, reflect the `block.timestamp` of the last L1 block ingested by the Sequencer.
-For this reason, Pegasys pools on Optimism are not suitable for providing oracle prices, as this high-latency `block.timestamp` update process makes the oracle much less costly to manipulate.
+For this reason, Jingo pools on Optimism are not suitable for providing oracle prices, as this high-latency `block.timestamp` update process makes the oracle much less costly to manipulate.
 In the future, it's possible that the Optimism `block.timestamp` will have much higher granularity (with a small trust assumption in the Sequencer), or that forced inclusion transactions will improve oracle security.
 For more information on these potential upcoming changes, please see the [Optimistic Specs repo](https://github.com/ethereum-optimism/optimistic-specs/discussions/23).
 For the time being, usage of the oracle feature on Optimism should be avoided.